One of my goals for this year is to figure out a better hair care routine for both myself and my daughter…

 All-Natural Conditioner Options

-Commercial conditioners rely on all sorts of weird and unnatural ingredients to do this, but fortunately, you can achieve soft, pretty hair naturally with a few items that you likely already have in your kitchen:
+Commercial conditioners rely on all sorts of weird and unnatural ingredients (like these) to do this, but fortunately, you can achieve soft, pretty hair naturally with a few items that you likely already have in your kitchen:

 - Acids.
 Specifically, apple cider vinegar, lemon juice or whey.